 Great resource, I did this in small group and can see my students using it beyond just the passages in the bundle.
 They are thinking much more in depth and using great evidence.-Marisela F.

 It has been a great help to teach my students how to answer short response questions for our state testing.
 The RACE strategy is an amazing strategy to use and I loved having this bundle created for me to implement in my classroom.
 The topics are so engaging that students I feel are more successful at grasping the RACE strategy.-Ashley R.

 Love this product.
 I have been using it for a few years now and use it as a great way to instruct, practice, and use for a quick assessment using the RACE strategy. -Melissa A.-Melisa A.

-If you would like even more information, or maybe an informal Skype session on any of the above, get in touch with me and I will look forward to helping you create captivating writing sessions for all your students.
+If you would like even more information, or maybe an informal Zoom session on any of the above, get in touch with me and I will look forward to helping you create captivating writing sessions for all your students.